Navigation Menu

 "use client" import React from 'react' export default function Page() { // Client-side fetch during mount — blocks visible content until network completes const [recentlyAdded, setRecentlyAdded] = React.useState(null) React.useEffect(() => { // Client-side fetch firebase.firestore() .collection('documents') .orderBy('createdAt', 'desc') .limit(10) .get() .then( snap => setRecentlyAdded( snap.docs.map(d => ({ id: d.id, ...(d.data() as any) })) ) ) }, []) // Fetch global dashboard data with server-side rendering const snap = await firebaseAdmin .firestore() .collection('documents') .orderBy('createdAt', 'desc') .limit(10) .get() const recentlyAdded = snap.docs.map(d => ({ id: d.id, ...(d.data() as any) })) return <DashboardShell recentlyAdded={recentlyAdded} /> }

 The DashboardShell can render the recentlyAdded list directly and mount lightweight client-only widgets for personalized sections (notifications, user drafts, presence) after the shell is visible.
-Client-side hydration for user-specific widgets:

 Why this helps: